nicksonlangat/parkify-api/README.md

 The whole idea of the system is simple; seamlessly allow users to find parking spots in the facility and park their vehicles.

-The system needs to:
+The system needs to allow users to:

-- Allow users to create accounts and login.
+- Create accounts and login.
-- select a spot that supports their vehicle type.
+- Select a spot that supports their vehicle type.
 - Book the spot.
 - Pay for the booked spot.
+- Download the parking ticket/receipt as a PDF.
+- Receive the ticket via their email address.
+- Receive an SMS confirmation on their booking.

 The system will not allow: